fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 `pure f <*> arg1 <*> ... <*> argN`
 This canonical form captures the essence of Applicative programming: computations have a fixed structure, given by the pure function, and a sequence of subcomputations, given by the effectful arguments.

 In our case, the expression to the right of `return` (i.e. `pure`) becomes the body of a lambda, whose parameters are introduced by the `let! ... and! ...` preceding it.

-This leads to a very straightforward desugaring of the syntax, which therefore ensures both using and understanding the feature is only as complex as is inherently required by the abstraction.
+Similarly, the canonical form of `let! ... and! ... return ...` in F# makes should make it clear that what we are really doing it calling the function given to `return` with the arguments introduced by `let! ... and! ...`, but in a special context determined by the CE builder.

 Despite requiring the canonical form, there are still many ways to build more complex and useful expressions from this syntax.
 The rest of this section aims to give a tour around these various features.